cassiotakarada/Compass.Uol-Scholarship-Udemy_Course/README.md

-# github-demo
+# Udemy Business Github course
+## Compass.Uol Scholarship

-A simple demo repository to show the basic Git workflow
+A simple demo repository to show the basic Git workflow → created to better understand the Github tools.